medavidallsop/pb4wp/README.md

 Consider the following recommendations when developing your plugin:

-- [GitHub actions](https://github.com/features/actions) to perform checks on code.
+- [GitHub Actions](https://github.com/features/actions) to perform checks on code.
 - [Lefthook](https://lefthook.dev) to check code before it is committed.
 - [PHPUnit](https://phpunit.de) to add unit tests.
-- [WPify Scoper](https://github.com/wpify/scoper) if using non-dev composer dependencies.